typelevel/typelevel.github.com/_posts/2015-09-21-change-values.md

 [start at the beginning]({% post_url 2015-07-13-type-members-parameters %});
 more specifically, this post is meant as a followup to [the previous entry]({% post_url 2015-07-30-values-never-change-types %}).
-However, in a first for this series, it stands quite well on its own, as introductory matter.*
+However, in a first for this series, it stands on its own, as introductory matter.*

 A program is a system for converting data from one format to another, which we have endowed with the color of magic.
 In typed programming,